 The secondment of Croatian employees abroad is regulated by the Labour Act and Croatian employees may be seconded abroad on the basis of an employment agreement.
-Where an employee is temporarily posted for an uninterrupted period exceeding 30 days to another country, the employment contract in writing or a written certificate stating that the employment contract was entered into before travelling to another country must, in addition to the usual mandatory provisions of the Labour Act, contain additional provisions with regard to: the duration of the work abroad, the schedule of working hours, non-working days and holidays upon which such an employee is entitled not to work and to receive a salary compensation, the currency, in which the salaries are to be paid, other payments received in money and in kind to which the employee will be entitled during the work abroad and the conditions for repatriation, other benefits in cash or kind attendant on the employment abroad and the conditions governing the employee's repatriation20.
+Where an employee is temporarily posted for an uninterrupted period exceeding 30 days to another country, the written employment contract or a written certificate stating that the employment contract was entered into before travelling to another country must, in addition to the usual mandatory provisions of the Labour Act, contain additional provisions with regard to: the duration of the work abroad, the schedule of working hours, non-working days and holidays upon which such an employee is entitled not to work and to receive a salary compensation, the currency in which the salaries are to be paid, other payments received in money and in kind to which the employee will be entitled during the work abroad and the conditions for repatriation, other benefits in cash or kind attendant on the employment abroad and the conditions governing the employee's repatriation21.

-However, it should be noted that the abovementioned provisions in the employment contract or the written certificate may be given in the form of a reference to the laws, other regulations or administrative provisions, collective bargaining agreement or working regulations governing those particular points.
+However, it should be noted that the abovementioned provisions in the employment agreement or the written certificate may be given in the form of a reference to the laws, other regulations or administrative provisions, collective bargaining agreement or employment rules governing those particular points.
 Furthermore, the employer must provide the employee with a copy of the application for mandatory health insurance for the duration of work abroad, provided that such insurance is the employer's obligation under specific provisions.

-The employer posting an employee to work abroad in a business enterprise or other company owned by this employer shall, in the event of termination of the contract of employment concluded between this employee and the foreign business enterprise or company, except in case of dismissal due to the employee's conduct, compensate the employee for relocation costs and provide him or her with adequate employment in the country.
+The employer posting an employee to work abroad in a business enterprise or other company owned by or connected with the employer in accordance with the general commercial law rules shall, in the event of termination of employment agreement concluded between this employee and the foreign business enterprise or company, except in case of dismissal due to the employee's misconduct, compensate the employee for relocation costs and provide him or her with adequate employment in the country.
 When determining the notice period and severance pay, the period spent by the employee in employment abroad, is considered to be continuous employment with the same employer.

 The traditional employment relationship is the most usual manner for engaging personnel in Croatia.
-There are two types of employment relationships based on the duration of employment - employment contract for a definite and indefinite period of time.
-As a rule, an employment contract is considered to be entered into for an indefinite period of time unless the law specifies differently.
+There are two types of employment relationships based on the duration of employment - employment agreement for a definite and indefinite period of time.
+As a rule, an employment agreement is considered to be entered into for an indefinite period of time unless the law specifies differently.
 An employment contract for an indefinite period obliges the parties until one of the parties cancels it or until it terminates in some other way as specified by the law.

-The employment relationship is based upon an employment contract.
-An employment contract must be executed in writing.
-The parties' omission to execute an employment contract in writing does not influence the existence and validity of such contract.
-If an employment contract is not signed in writing, the employer is obliged to serve the employee with a written certification that the contract has been signed before the beginning of the work performance.
-The employer must provide the employee with a copy of the registration at the Croatian Institute for Health Insurance within eight days after the expiry of the time limit for the application of mandatory insurances under specific laws and regulations.
+The employment relationship is based upon an employment agreement.
+An employment agreement must be executed in writing.
+However, the parties' omission to execute an employment agreement in writing does not influence the existence and validity of such agreement.
+If an employment agreement is not signed in writing before the beginning of work the employer is obliged to serve the employee with a written certification that the agreement has been signed.
+The employer must provide the employee with a copy of the registration to the Croatian Institute for Health Insurance (HZZO) within eight days after the expiry of the time limit for the application of mandatory insurances under specific laws and regulations.